LutziGoz/LutziReqGen-ReviveGuard/README.md

 ## Security and Optimization Benefits
-* Security: Prevents the installation of re-registered or deprecated packages that could be compromised.
+* **Security**: Prevents the installation of re-registered or deprecated packages that could be compromised.
-* Efficiency: Streamlined requirements.txt results in faster installations, reduced bloat, and smaller project footprints.
+* **Efficiency**: A streamlined `requirements.txt` results in faster installations, reduced bloat, and smaller project footprints.

 ### Usage Example

 1. **Generate the full list of packages**: